 - those refused under the EU Settlement Scheme would only have the option to seek an administrative review or judicial review of that decision;

-- those EU citizens moving to the UK after 1 April 2019 would be covered by a different, as yet to be published system, until ‘the new UK immigration system’ is introduced;
+- those EU citizens moving to the UK after 1 April 2019 would be covered by a different system (the details of which are here) until ‘the new UK immigration system’ is introduced;

 - the EU deportation threshold would cease to apply as of 29 March 2019, from which point the harsher UK deportation threshold will become applicable;